rust-lang/book/src/ch04-01-ownership.md

 alone will free the memory, and we’re done.

-Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create "deep" copies of your data.
+Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create “deep” copies of your data.
 Therefore, any *automatic* copying can be assumed to be inexpensive.

 #### Ways Variables and Data Interact: Clone